 If you have underpaid your taxes, the IRS will send you Form 2210, which compares the total amount you owe to the amount withheld from your paychecks.

 To avoid an underpayment, check your withholdings to make sure your employer is taking enough taxes out of your paycheck to meet your quarterly taxes.
 If this amount doesn’t meet your tax obligations, you will receive a smaller refund or may owe more taxes than expected.

 If you previously itemized deductions and will no longer do so under the Tax Cuts and Jobs Act, you may want to increase your withholdings.
 This also holds true for taxpayers who have dependents.
 If you are retired, you can arrange to have your taxes withheld from your pension or Social Security payment.
 Although it is too late for your withholdings updates to impact 2018, if you owe, you can make the adjustment for 2019.

 When your withheld taxes exceed your tax liability, the IRS will send you a refund.
 If this is not received within 45 days of the tax deadline for that year, you may be eligible for 5% interest.
 This means if your refund is $500, the IRS will send you $525 if the refund is late.

 The IRS may also pay interest if they assess and amend your return for a higher tax amount in error.

 If your tax bill is higher than you can afford to pay, you do have options.
 Paying as much as possible as soon as possible can help you minimize interest and penalties.
 Other steps you can take include:

-Solvable can help find a solution to your tax debt.
+Solvable can help find a solution to your back taxes.
 Fill out our basic questionnaire to get matched with vetted businesses that will negotiate on your behalf.
-We also assist customers who are unable to pay their credit card or student loan debt.
+We also assist customers who are unable to pay their credit card or student loans.